-Robert Griffin III Wants To Be A Baltimore Ravens’ Starter
+Robert Griffin III Wants To Be The Baltimore Ravens’ Starter

 — TMZ (@TMZ) April 1, 2019

 Griffin is still expected to fill the position of back-up quarterback for the upcoming season, behind Lamar Jackson.
-Jackson himself is now in his second year as a Baltimore Raven, but some people still wonder how strong Jackson will be at completing passes and competing in the NFL.
+Jackson himself is now in his second year as a Baltimore Raven, but some people still wonder how strong he will be at completing passes and competing in the NFL.

-Griffin, since his wonderful 2012 season, has never seemed like he was quite the same player.
-However, since he had to sit out several games starting on New Year’s Day on 2017, while he was still with the Cleveland Browns, he has gotten to start games.
-So, his current team, the Baltimore Ravens, have given him some action.
-In fact, when he returned as a Raven in August 2018, he played decently, but not wonderful.
-After two plays during that game, he through an interception.
+Griffin, since his wonderful 2012 rookie season, has never seemed like the same player.
+However, since he had to sit out several games starting on New Year’s Day on 2017, while he was still with the Cleveland Browns, he has started a few games.
+His current team, the Baltimore Ravens, have given him some action.
+In fact, when he returned as a Raven in August, 2018, he played decently, but not wonderful.
+After two plays during that game, he threw an interception.
 He finished 7 for 11 for 58 yards that game, with one touchdown and one interception, according to NBC Sports.